roddhjav/apparmor.d/docs/development/vm.md

-    delete osinfo flavor snapname     # Delete a specified snapshot from a machine ssh osinfo flavor                 # Connect to the machine mount osinfo flavor               # Mount the shared directory on the machine umount osinfo flavor              # Unmout the shared directory on the machine list                              # List the machines
+    delete osinfo flavor snapname     # Delete a specified snapshot from a machine ssh osinfo flavor                 # Connect to the machine mount osinfo flavor               # Mount the shared directory on the machine umount osinfo flavor              # Unmount the shared directory on the machine list                              # List the machines
     images                            # List the VM images
     available                         # List the VM images that can be created